RuihanGao/gps/README.md

 ## 4.11
 1. Stuck when the bus keeps turning.
 Find that the coordinate are inconsistent with the dynamics, for example, the bus should go up but the action is dragging it down. <br/>
 Soln: change the [x, y] to `[x-display_center[0], display_center[1]-y]` before passing to `get_policy`
+2. Stuck again when the bus travels a short distance.
+Firstly searching for "why box2d keeps flickering", notice it is wrong focus and begin to debug myself, printing out action and state at each step.
+Notice it is the problem of sign of y-speed, that shouldn't be negated between return from get_policy and iteration for next index.
+3. Bug: The bus appears behind the target and route in box2d. <br/>
+Soln: fail by searching "layers of rendering in box2d", but find that swap the change in `box_world init` helps.
+The earlier the body is created, nearer to the top it appears to be.
+3. After it runs, tune the params a bit until box2d works fine. but it doesn't when replicating actions to gym.
+Try to see whether it is the problem of `getObservation`